Zimtronic/posjs/README.md

 ## Supported devices

-Theoretically we support any ESC/POS based printer.
+Theoretically we support any ESC/POS based printer and compatible cash drawers.
 ESC/POS protocol was designed by EPSON and is widely used by many other printer brands mainly on POS.
 Additionally, we support access to USB HID barcode scanners and magnetic card readers.